cedalo/streamsheets-documentation/source/functions/streamsheet/range.rst

 RANGE
 -----------------------------

-Creates a flat :term:`JSON` array from specified cell range.
+Creates a possible nested :term:`JSON` array from specified cell range.
 Basically this is the same as using :ref:`array` with nested and flat parameter set to true.

 **Syntax**